-Mark Schlereth Rips Odell Beckham Jr. For Giving Tom Brady Gift After Patriots-Browns
+NESN

 “Here you’ve got Odell Beckham Jr. saying, ‘I’m not the GOAT Tom Brady is, but here’s a goat shoe,'” Schlereth recently said on FS1’s “Speak For Yourself.”
 “Like, really?
 You’re not the GOAT that he is?
 You think?
 I hope Tom Brady took that goat shoe and just threw it in the trash when he went into the locker room.
 Like, ‘What the hell do I need with a goat-hair shoe?’
 Your mind is on goat shoes before the game?
 Like, c’mon.
 I don’t know how you win a game when your players are thinking about the fame and the celebrity and goat-hair shoes above playing football.
 You ain’t gonna win jack.”

 While we’re not sure how much Beckham factors into the equation, things are just not working out for the Browns, who have lost four of their last five games.
 Frustration is starting to boil over in Cleveland as well, as evidenced by Baker Mayfield storming out of his media availability Wednesday.
-The Browns entered the season with incredibly high expectations, and now they’re one of eight teams in the league with two wins or less on the campaign.
+The Browns entered the season with incredibly high expectations, and now they’re one of eight teams in the league with two wins or fewer on the campaign.

 We wonder if OBJ has a gift prepared for anyone on the Denver Broncos this Sunday.